001ok/sc-tuts/README.md

 SuperCollider Experimentations
 ---------------------------------------------------------

-A small sample of experimentations in Super Collider.
+A small sample of experiments with Super Collider.